 One of the girls was going on a diet.

 Mind you, I don't think anyone should go on a diet, but especially not a pretty, athletic and from all outward appearances, healthy young girl.
 As she navigated the aisles, I listened with horror as she studied the calories on prepared salads, putting back the ones she wanted because they were over 400-500 calories and instead grabbing ones that were 300 calories but she would "scoop out the cheese".
 My heart beat faster as she asked employees tips for reducing the calories in their deli items and they gave her tips like 'only use a little bit of the dressing' or 'you could leave out the noodles."
-I listened as she told her two friends, who had the exact same lean and athletic figure, that she was "getting fat and really needed to work on her six-pack."
+I listened as she told her two friends, who had similar body types, that she was "getting fat and really needed to work on her six-pack."
 I watched her pick up sugary cereals, to which her friend remarked, "that can't be healthy" and she replied, "but a cup is only 120 calories and that's all I'm going to have for lunch."
 I watched as she fake waddled past the canned soups, complaining about the way her thighs touched.
-I don't think her thighs touched.
 I noticed how every time she passed sweets or cookies or chocolate, she made a remark along the lines of "Welp, can't have that 'till I'm skinny!"

 It was heartbreaking.

 Being a dietitian who specializes in intuitive eating, a non-diet approach to eating, I knew I could help her.
 So, I waited until she was by herself, approached her and said "Hey!
 This is probably one of the weirder things I've ever done, but I couldn't help but overhear your talking about starting a diet.
-It made me so sad because you're clearly gorgeous just the way you are.
-I'm a private practice dietitian and I work mainly with women who have dieted their whole lives, which has led them to gain weight, yo-yo, and has been a huge source of stress in their life, and I just don't want to see you go down the same path.
+It made me so sad because you are worth so much more than your body.
+I'm a private practice dietitian and I work mainly with women who have dieted their whole lives, which has caused a lot of emotional pain, and never actually helped them lose weight long term, and I just don't want to see you go down the same path.
 Here's my card, in case you ever need anything or want to talk about other ways of eating."

 Maybe you're thinking that's a bit of an overreaction, and you might be right.
 After all, people talk about diets and body shame themselves every single day, often in my own office.
 So why was this particular instance so upsetting?

-Right before I left the house, I was making my grocery list with CNN on in the background.
+Right before I left the house, I was making my grocery list while watching CNN.
 I was jolted to attention when an ad featuring real women reading statements made by Donald Trump came on.